 - To increase White student nurses’ self-efficacy and awareness of own privilege.

 - To increase students’ understanding of structural inequalities and inclusive healthcare, and improved confidence as active bystanders (to create inclusive nurses capable of excellent nursing in diverse healthcare systems).

 - To explore the feasibility and acceptability of a reverse mentoring scheme for clinical leaders as mentees and Black, Asian and minority ethnic student nurses as mentors.

 To be confirmed (initial £50,000)

-Emily is Academic Lead for Equality, Diversity and Inclusion for Surrey and Reader in Health Inequalities and Chronic Disease.
+Emily is Director of Equality, Diversity and Inclusion for Surrey and Associate Professor in Health Inequalities and Chronic Disease.
 Emily joined the School of Health Sciences in April 2017.

 Emily completed her PhD within the Psychobiology Group at UCL in 2007, exploring 'Psychosocial risk factors for the development of coronary heart disease (CHD) in UK South Asian people'.
 She extended this work with an MRC-ESRC Post-doctoral fellowship to explore 'Ethnic inequalities in CHD'.
 Emily went on to focus on type 2 diabetes, being awarded a Diabetes UK Moffat Travelling Post-doctoral fellowship.
 This programme of work examined 'Ethnic and social inequalities in type 2 diabetes', improving our understanding of the role of psychosocial risk factors in the development of diabetes in disadvantaged populations.
 This involved a collaboration between Imperial College London (National Heart and Lung Institute) and Monash University and the Baker Heart and Diabetes Institute in Melbourne.